The Girls on the Beach: Production

-The film was financed by the Levin brothers, cinema owners from Dayton.
+The film was financed by brothers Al, Sam, and Lou Levin, cinema owners from Dayton.
+The film's working title was Beach Girls.

-Filming took place in April 1964.
+Filming took place in April 1964 and lasted nine days.

-Reception
+Release

+In October 1964, Paramount Pictures acquired distribution rights to the film.
+On May 12, 1965, the film opened in St. Louis and Salt Lake City.
+On June 16, the film opened in New York City and Los Angeles.

+In 1976, producer Sam Levin re-released the film as Summer of '64, which was screened at two drive-in theaters he owned.
+Levin wanted to "draw off the public acceptance of" the Beach Boys, then experiencing a resurgence in popularity.
+The retitled film was advertised with a "strong music ad campaign".

+Critical reception

+The film reportedly grossed $2 million during its original theatrical run.

 The Los Angeles Times said it had "the same old formula."
 Filmink commented on the plot concerning the Beatles, writing "The weird thing is, the film features appearances from The Beach Boys and Lesley Gore and you spend the whole second half going, ‘why didn’t they make this plot about trying to get The Beach Boys and/or Lesley Gore?’
 The songs are great, it's hard to tell the characters apart, it's bright and colourful."